I wanted to write about imaginary worlds. Now that our whole planet has been explored other planets are the only place you can put them.

 - Paul Pope's version of Adam Strange in Wednesday Comics.
 (Not the mainstream version, whose Rann has too much high-tech stuff.)
 John Carter was his main inspiration for the series.

-- Most of The Space Trilogy by C. S. Lewis, including Out of the Silent Planet and Perelandra but not That Hideous Strength
+- Most of The Space Trilogy by C. S. Lewis, including Out of the Silent Planet (set on Mars) and Perelandra (set on Venus) but not That Hideous Strength, which takes place on Earth.

 - Dying Earth, Jack Vance